 How to Apply

-We know that applying to graduate school can be overwhelming and we’re here to help.
-Call us at (919) 515-2872 and we will be happy to answer all of your questions.
+We know that applying to graduate school can be overwhelming and we are here to help.
+Call us at (919) 515-2872, or send an email to email@example.com and we will be happy to answer all of your questions.
 We encourage you to contact the Director of Graduate Programs for your program of interest.
-You can also ask us a question, chat online, or search our FAQ.
+You can also ask us a question or search our FAQ.